 We may earn a small commission if you sign up for a service or product from this page.
 This does not affect our rankings and it does not cost you anything.
 Learn more about how we make money and our review process on our advertising disclosure page.

-One of the biggest challenges that new investors face is having limited capital available to invest, and this is only compounded when certain financial instruments are too expensive.
+One of the biggest challenges new investors face is having limited capital, which is only compounded when certain financial instruments are too expensive.
 However, these issues can often be solved by looking into “partial shares.”

-Partial shares are essentially workarounds that allow you to invest in equity at a lower price.
-A couple of common examples are using REITs to combat real estate investment challenges or using automated investing tools with low minimum deposits, many of which we review right here on this website.
+Partial shares are workarounds allowing you to invest in equity at a lower price.
+Some common examples are using REITs to combat real estate investment challenges or using automated investing tools with low minimum deposits, many of which we review right here on this website.

 This challenge is almost always self-inflicted.
-Many new investors feel they need to invest in everything to shield themselves from risk.
+Many new investors feel they need to widely diversity their asset allocation to shield themselves from risk.
 However, over-diversification can significantly stunt your portfolio’s growth.
 It is often best to pick 2-3 options to invest the majority of your portfolio in.

 Not Getting Help

 It’s risky to start investing without any outside help.
-Especially when you’re getting started, you should be using some form of investment advising, whether it’s automated or live.
-This will give you added assurance that you’ll see a return on your money.
+Especially when you’re getting started, you should use some form of investment advising, whether automated or live.
+This will assure you that you’ll see a return on your money.

 Many online resources such as this website, Investopedia, or Wealthsimple’s free Investing Master Class learn about personal finances and investing before jumping into the deep end.

-Ensure all of your unsecured debt is completely paid off so you aren’t paying high interest rates, which are almost always higher than any investment gains you might realize.
+Ensure all of your unsecured debt is completely paid off so you aren’t paying high interest rates, which are usually higher than any investment gains you might realize.
 If you have credit card debt, pay that off first.
-You can use a service such as Tally Advisor to get your debt organized and help you pay it off faster.
+You can use a service such as Tally Advisor to organize your debt and help you pay it off faster.
 Tally also has an option that gives you a lower-interest loan to help you pay off your credit card debt, so you aren’t stuck running on a financial hamster wheel for years down the road.

-We also suggest using a free personal finance dashboard such as Personal Capital to get all of your financial accounts in one place so you can get a better view of your finances in one place.
-This will help you organize your accounts and give you tips and tools to help plan your financial future.
+We also suggest using a free personal finance dashboard such as Personal Capital to get your financial accounts in one place so you can get a better view of your finances in one place.
+This will help you organize your accounts and give tips and tools to help you plan your financial future.